Wikipedia Editing

 Editing Tutorials

-As impactful as Wikipedia Edit-a-thons have been, improving the visibility of women on Wikipedia is an ongoing effort and we want to make it easy for anyone, anywhere to be able to contribute.
+As impactful as our Edit-a-thons have been, improving the visibility of women on Wikipedia is an ongoing effort and we want to make it easy for anyone, anywhere to be able to contribute.
 So, in partnership with Wikimedia Australia and The Leadership Film, we’ve created ‘More Than A Day’, a series of step-by-step tutorials to empower you to edit Wikipedia yourself.

 There are 10 easy-to-follow chapters, where Wikimedian Caddie Brain will talk you through the basics: everything from creating your account, to making edits on an existing page, or creating a new one and looking after it.
 You can pause the tutorials and follow along as you make your first edits, then refer back whenever you need a refresher.